ham-radio-software/D-Rats/README.md

 (contrib & credit Marius Petrescu)

-The installation steps are quite easy (assuming one has all the neede python libs installed):
+The installation steps are quite easy (assuming one has all the needed python libs installed):

 via package installer: python-glade2, python-libxml2, python-libxslt1, python-serial